Portz v. St. Cloud State University et al.

 During the 2014–15 academic year, SCSU’s undergraduate population was 50 percent female and 50 percent male.
 However, the students in Portz allege that the athletic participation gap — a measurement that compares athletic opportunities by gender to enrollment numbers by gender—demonstrates that there are more athletic opportunities for men each year, despite equal gender enrollment numbers.
 The students’ attorney calculated that, if women had been offered the same number of athletic opportunities as men, they would have had 1,759 more opportunities to play sports over a 12-year period of time.

 The students filed suit in the U.S. District Court in Minneapolis in 2016 and were granted a preliminary injunction.
 As the case progressed, the students brought a motion to certify a class, which was granted.
 The class represents current and prospective SCSU female athletes.
 SCSU also brought two separate motions for summary judgment, which were granted in part and narrowed the issues for trial.
-The trail concluded in December 2018.
+The trial concluded in December 2018.

 These 10 courageous student athletes — and female students everywhere — deserve equal opportunities to participate in all educational programs and activities.
 Schools cannot be allowed to unfairly reduce opportunities for women in sports.
 AAUW hopes that Portz will reaffirm that equal access in all areas of education must be protected and respected both on and off the field.